binpash/dish/README.md

 ## Install docker using our script (tested on Ubuntu)
 ## Alternatively see https://docs.docker.com/engine/install/ to install docker.
-cd dish
-./scripts/setup-docker.sh

-cd docker-hadoop
+(cd dish; ./scripts/setup-docker.sh)

 ## Create the virtual cluster on the host machine
-./setup-compose.sh # currently takes several minutes due to rebuilding the images
+(cd docker-hadoop; ./setup-compose.sh) # currently takes several minutes due to rebuilding the images
 ## The cluster can be torn down using `docker compose down`

 ## Create a shell on the client